florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 Often times plugins contain foreign code.
 This is especially true for text editors, where plugins are often downloaded from a central registry, also known as plugin/extension marketplaces.
 This means that plugins downloaded from such sources are usually not validated and thus should be treated as foreign code.
-Even though there might be checks in place for malicious contents, foreign code should not be trusted to not access its host environment unless otherwise allowed.
+Even though there might be checks in place for malicious contents, foreign code should not be granted access to its host environment by default.

 For this work we define the property of plugin isolation to describe how isolated a plugin's environment is from its host environment.
 While there has to be some kind of interface between both environments to make plugins accessible and usable, this interface must not be considered when evaluating plugin isolation.